< back to Blog home

 This course requires 84 total hours of study time, which includes 30 hours of classroom or online instruction from an APP.
 It covers:

 This is an advanced-level qualification for professionals working in the wine industry.
 Completion of the Level 2 course is recommended for entry.
-After the course, students take a 50-question multiple choice, short answer, and wine tasting assessment.
+After the course, students take a 50-question multiple choice, short answer, tasting, and wine pricing assessments.

 Level 4 Diploma in Wines